A summary document (PDF), of the working draft of the Integrated Watershed Management Plan.

 - Lack of knowledge on cumulative water withdrawal

-Five First Nations, two Métis Settlements and one Métis organization were contacted and meetings took place with the Swan River First Nation, the Driftpile First Nation and Peavine Métis Settlement.
-Contact was made with the other Aboriginal groups and groundwork was laid down for future meetings.
+Five First Nations, two Métis Settlements and one Métis organization were contacted.
+Meetings took place with the Swan River First Nation, the Driftpile First Nation and Peavine Métis Settlement.
+All the meetings were positive.

 2014 preparing for the plan